 Can You Run Your Furnace With a Generator?

 If you have a gas furnace, you can run it on a portable or stationary generator.
 While stationary generators are better suited to warm your home, portable ones are also a good option.
 Just be sure to get one with enough wattage to power your furnace.
 These are the most efficient options when power is out, but they can also be expensive.
 Here are some tips on how to use portable generators for your furnace.

-If you’ve got a portable generator, you can plug it into an existing electrical outlet.
+If you’ve got a portable generator, you can plug it into an existing generator type electrical outlet.
 However, if you’re running a gas furnace, make sure that the plug is plugged into the generator, not the furnace.
-It’s best to put the generator outside the house, where children can play, and far from windows.
+It’s best to put the generator outside the house, where children can’t play, and far from windows.
 Another important thing to remember when using a generator for your furnace is that it must be connected to a high-quality extension cord, approved by the manufacturer of your furnace.
 Otherwise, you could cause a fire, or even electric shock.

 Depending on the wattage of the furnace, it may be possible to use a smaller generator for this purpose.
 If you want to use a smaller generator, you can simply attach an extension cord.
 But if you’re looking to run a large electric furnace, you may need a generator with a higher wattage.
-It’s important to know what wattage your furnace uses, because a gas furnace’s blower fan will need a thousand or two watts of power to start and run.
+It’s important to know what wattage your furnace uses, because a gas furnace’s blower fan will need a one hundred or two watts of power to start and run.
 The same thing goes for electric furnaces, which can quickly consume more than 15,000 watts.

 Will a 5000-Watt Generator Run a Furnace?